As of Monday, 13.09.2021, the University Library (UL) is open again. However, as the Covid 19 pandemic is not over yet, some things have changed:

 In addition, the internet offers an increasing number of high-quality scientific publications for free ("Open Access").
 We have published an introductory article (in German) on search options in our blog as well.

-The winter semester 2020/21 will take place predominantly in digital form.
-Students therefore will work from home to a greater extent.
 Access to e-books and other electronic resources of the library is possible around the clock and independent of location - on-campus presence is not required.
 However, this means a number of technical prerequisites, which you have to set up with manageable effort.

 The "key technology" for using this access is a VPN connection.
 It enables the integration of external computers into the university’s network.